anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

           skos:prefLabel "t.
 Geograf."@pt;
           skos:altLabel "Geograf."@pt.

+Note here the two different labels for the domain, with 't.Geograf' as the preferred label (since it is listed in the dictionary front matter).

-The entry for _axe_ We can then encode the first entry as follows.
+Moving onto the entry for _axe_, we can encode it as follows:

       <http://example.org/individual/MORAIS.1.DLP.AXE> a ontolex:LexicalEntry ;